sagemath/trac_to_gh/Issue 7732.md

 # Issue 7732: remove binary files from ECL distribution

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7732

 Original creator: was